House of Mahawangsa: Etymology

 The name “Mahawangsa” is derived from Sanskrit and Malay roots meaning “great bird” or “great swan”, symbolising royal authority and divine sanction in early Malay political culture.

 Historical Development

 Hindu-Buddhist Period

 Prior to the 12th century, Kedah is documented as a polity with Hindu-Buddhist influence, trading with India, China, and the Arab world.
 The ruling house, in its legendary form, reflects those cultural intersections.

 Islamisation and Sultanate era (1136 CE onward)

-In 1136 CE, Raja Merong Mahawangsa’s descendant, Sultan Mudzafar Shah I ibni Merong Mahawangsa, converted to Islam and re-styled his kingdom as the Sultanate of Kedah.
+In 1136 CE, Raja Merong Mahawangsa’s descendant, Sultan Mudzafar Shah I ibni Merong Mahawangsa, converted to Islam by Sheikh Abdullah ibn Ja'afar Quamiri and re-styled his kingdom as the Sultanate of Kedah.
 This change marked a major shift in religious and political identity and anchored the dynasty in the Islamic Malay world.

 From the 17th to early 19th centuries the Sultanate of Kedah navigated relationships with regional powers such as the Kingdom of Ayutthaya (Siam), and later agreements with the British.
 The dynasty maintained a measure of sovereignty while adapting to external pressures.